What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 To avoid birdnesting, you must make some modifications to the feeding mechanism and the MIG torch:

 - You must change the drive rollers inside the welder.
-The aluminum wire needs U-shaped drive rollers to maintain its shape.
+The aluminum wire needs U-shaped rollers to maintain its shape.
 Typical V-shaped rollers for steel will deform the wire.

 - You must also set the correct pressure on the drive rollers to avoid deforming the wire.
 The best way is to start low and apply pressure until the wire stops slipping.
 If you try to hold or block the wire, as you do with steel wire, it may stick in the liner.

 - It’s also important to notice if sharp edges in the feeding mechanism scratch the wire.
-If there is a problem, replace the parts with higher quality ones made from softer materials, have rounded edges, etc.
+If there is a problem, replace the parts with higher quality ones made from softer materials, with rounded edges, etc.

 - The MIG torch is long and the soft wire that passes through it can get scratched, creating shavings that will block it given enough time.
-To avoid this, you must change the steel liner with a teflon liner that doesn’t scratch the wire.
+To avoid this, you must change the steel liner with a teflon one that doesn’t scratch the wire.

 - It’s also vital to keep the cable straight and avoid kinks, or the wire may twist and stop.